Lecture 2 Slides - Programming!

 Step 4.
 Follow sign-in steps with MFA

 Step 5.
 You may need to go back to pollev.com/baincs110 after you've setup your account.
-Make sure to set your NetID as your Screen Name!!!
+If it asks you for a Screen Name use your NetID (“abc1234”)!

 3 of 16